codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

   By assigning tags to Pipeline Runtimes, you can define the specific runtime environments available to teams for pipelines.
   For example, a development team working on a high-priority project can be given exclusive access to a high-performance runtime environment, ensuring they have the necessary resources.

-* Granular access to runtime environments and runtime resources within pipelines
-  Pipeline-level permissions allow you to set specific permissions for different aspects of the runtime environment, ensuring that teams can only modify what they are authorized to.
-  * Select the appropriate runtime environment from among those available for the pipeline or build run
-  * Set cloud builds and select the appropriate resource size
-  * Adjust CPU, memory, and minimum disk space allocations for the selected runtime environment

 For example, you can assign a tag to runtime environments used for production builds.
 And ensure that only the platform operations team can assign environments for pipelines to protect production resources from unauthorized access.